SciML/DiffEqDocs.jl/docs/src/getting_started.md

 The plot function can be formatted using [the attributes available in Plots.jl](https://juliaplots.github.io/).
 Additional DiffEq-specific controls are documented [at the plotting page](@ref plot).

-For example, from the Plots.jl attribute page we see that the line width can be set via the argument `linewidth`.
+For example, from the Plots.jl attribute page, we see that the line width can be set via the argument `linewidth`.
 Additionally, a title can be set with `title`.
-Thus we add these to our plot command to get the correct output, fix up some axis labels, and change the legend (note we can disable the legend with `legend=false`) to get a nice looking plot:
+Thus we add these to our plot command to get the correct output, fix up some axis labels, and change the legend (note we can disable the legend with `legend=false`) to get a nice-looking plot:

 ```@example ODE2
 plot(sol,linewidth=5,title="Solution to the linear ODE with a thick line",